 top of page

-Linum usitatissimum.
-An archaeobotanical view on a preserved seed of ‘the most common one’
+Linum usitatissimum: an archaeobotanical view on a preserved seed of ‘the most common one’

 © Amy Holguin, School of Archaeology, University of Oxford, EXPLO project.